Ironheart (character): "Secret Empire"

 During the 2017 "Secret Empire" storyline, Ironheart is seen fighting the Army of Evil during Hydra's takeover of the United States.
 Baron Helmut Zemo has Blackout surround Manhattan with Darkforce after enhancing him with the powers of the Darkhold.
 Riri sends a distress signal to all available heroes to meet her in Washington, D.C.
-Ironheart and Falcon II join up with the Champions to assist in the underground's fight against Hydra's takeover of the country.
+Ironheart and Falcon join up with the Champions to assist in the underground's fight against Hydra's takeover of the country.
 They later follow Black Widow when she makes her own plans for Captain America.
 During training, the young heroes disagree about Black Widow's brutality and mercilessness.
 The heroes later infiltrate a Hydra base to find someone crucial to Black Widow's plan.
 Black Widow later tells them that they are going to have to kill Steve Rogers, after Hydra destroys the Underground hideout.
 In Washington, D.C., as their assault begins, Spider-Man fights Captain America, but Black Widow intervenes and is killed.
 Just as Spider-Man is about to kill Steve Rogers, the others convince him to not do it and they all get arrested.
 She also helped the Champions search for survivors in Las Vegas, Nevada, after its destruction by Hydra.

 Champions

-In a 2019 storyline, Riri is startled to learn that her android teammate Viv Vision has developed a crush on her, which initially revolts her due to internalized homophobia.
+In a 2019 storyline, Riri is startled to learn that her android teammate Viv Vision has developed a crush on her, which she immediately rejects due to her surprise and social awkwardness.
 Later, her mind – and that of several other Champions – is corrupted by Mephisto's son Blackheart, turning her against her teammates.
 However, when Riri is about to destroy Viv, it is the latter's honest apology for not considering her feelings which snaps her out of Blackheart's control and finally makes her acknowledge Viv's affection.

 During the 2020 "Outlawed" storyline, Ironheart is among the teenage superheroes affected by the Underage Superhuman Warfare Act that was drafted by Senator Geoffrey Patrick ever since Ms. Marvel was put in a coma during a fight with an Asgardian dragon.
 The established group C.R.A.D.L.E. raided her lab.